Meetansh7608/Meetansh7608/README.md

 ### HI ALL 👋

-Hey Guys, This is Meetansh, a Final year CS Student at BITS Pilani, Dubai Campus
+Hey Guys, This is Meetansh, a CS grad student @Texas A&M University